KONG Classic Dog Toy (Large)

 Size Appropriateness

-The Dachshund at 16-32 lbs needs products specifically sized for their small frame.
-We only recommend products available in the correct size range.
+The Dachshund at 16-32 lbs needs products sized for their small frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 Variety

-We evaluate this factor specifically for Dachshund dogs, considering their small size, moderate energy level, and short smooth coat.
+I evaluate this factor specifically for Dachshund dogs, accounting for their small size, moderate energy level, and short smooth coat.

 Work with their independence.